Does Health Insurance Cover Therapy?

 2. Seek In-Network Providers

 Choosing in-network providers can help reduce out-of-pocket costs.
-Review the list of in-network therapists provided by your insurance company, and consider their expertise and approach to therapy.
+Please review the list of in-network therapists your insurance company provides and consider their expertise and approach to therapy.

 3. Utilize Employee Assistance Programs